 Our conservational efforts are firmly rooted in our regions of expertise.
 A great deal of time is spent weighing up what we do and its impact on the environments we work in.
-Long before conservation and “eco-friendly” became trendy marketing words, Tropical Ice by necessity, was forced to take it seriously: for instance, the Galana River in Tsavo East National Park, where we’ve worked for over 30 years, is as fragile an ecosystem as any endangered wilderness place on our planet.
+Long before conservation and “eco-friendly” became trendy marketing words, Tropical Ice, by necessity was forced to take it seriously: for instance, the Galana River in Tsavo East National Park, where we’ve worked for over 30 years, is as fragile an ecosystem as any endangered wilderness place on our planet.

-The concept of “Going Green” has become less about making changes to reduce impact, and more about marketing.
+The concept of “Going Green” has become less about making changes to reduce impact and more about marketing.
 We at Tropical Ice have never sought to acquire labels in the form of eco-this or eco-that; when we thoroughly analysed our impact on our work environment we found out that there really wasn’t much we needed to change.

 But there are more important aspects to our conservation involvement.

-Tropical Ice annually pays the Kenya Wildlife Service a significant amount of money for the lease of our Durusirkale campsite on the Galana River.
+We annually pay the Kenya Wildlife Service a significant amount of money for the lease of our Durusirkale campsite on the Galana River.
 The amount equals that paid by permanent hotel camps, and lodges in all national parks of Kenya.
 We pay this money because we know the ecosystem can only withstand low-impact interference, and by doing so we can protect this idyllic place from exploitation by large hotel/camp chains.
 It took us years to secure our lease because no one could understand our willingness to pay in order not to develop.

 One of the more shameful aspects of the world we live in, caused primarily by out of control human population expansion, is the fact that in most places, wildlife and wilderness can only exist as long as it can pay its way.
 The average length of time a tourist visits, and pays, to be in an East African national park is two days; our walking safaris across Tsavo West and East – the biggest, natural elephant parks in the world – accrues an income of eleven days’ park fees per person.
 If one adds to this our camp and permit fees it isn’t difficult to see that our annual income towards the preservation of Tsavo is considerable.